Endilll/llvm-project/clang/docs/analyzer/checkers.rst

 Check code for LLVM codebase conventions:

-* A StringRef should not be bound to a temporary std::string whose lifetime is shorter than the StringRef's.
+* A llvm::StringRef should not be bound to a temporary std::string whose lifetime is shorter than the llvm::StringRef's.
 * Clang AST nodes should not have fields that can allocate memory.